Skip to content

 API Reference

-Below is a link to Postman collection that includes step-by-step guide for setting up the connection and creating sample program call definitions and DQ Pollers.
-In order to use this collection, open Postman and import the collection from the URL below, then set the collection variables to include Hub host, port, IBMi endpoint and credentials, and other variables relevant to each use case.
+Below is a link to a Postman collection that includes a step-by-step guide for setting up the connection and creating sample program call definitions and DQ Pollers.
+To use this collection, open Postman and import the collection from the URL below, then set the collection variables to include Hub host, port, IBMi endpoint and credentials, and other variables relevant to each use case.

 Postman Collection